Aliozzaim/YourPlace/README.md

-User interfaces have been created for update, delete, add and create operations
+User interfaces have created for update, delete, add and create operations